W&M College policy on internships for credit provides the relevant standards. Specifically:

 - Regular meetings with a sociology faculty member over the course of the internship.
 Sociology faculty supervisors may require written work to be submitted at the time of these meetings.
 It is up to the supervising faculty to decide on the specific content and frequency of these meetings.
 However, the expectation is that regular and engaged consultation should occur over the course of the semester.

-- A minimum of 8 and a maximum of 10 hours spent devoted to internship-related activities, the majority of which should be spent on-site.
+- A minimum of 8 and a maximum of 10 hours per week spent devoted to internship-related activities, the majority of which should be spent on-site.

 - A final paper that completes a sociological analysis of some aspect of the internship experience.